kroggen/mamba.c/README.md

 make fast
 ./mamba model.bin -n 20 -i "Customer Support should" -t 0.0
 ```
+Python is only used to export the tokenizer and the model to a simpler format (requires transformers and pytorch)

 You can select another model on the export part

 ## Models